MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/3-Lesson-Unified-Modelling-Language.md

 **Top Section**
 * If it is an interface, \<<Interface\>> is written directly above the interface name.
-* If it is an abstract class or an interface, it is written in italics (or cursive if it's drawn by hand).
+* If it is an abstract class or an interface, it is written in *italics*.
+If you are writing/drawing by hand, you can use cursive as an alternative.

 **Middle and Bottom Section**
 * To the left of each field and method is one of the following signs: +, -, and #.
 The + sign stands for `public`, - stands for `private`, and # stands for `protected` (or package-protected).